 UCERIS rectal foam

-- The contents of UCERIS foam are flammable.
-Instruct the patient to avoid fire, flame and smoking during and immediately following administration.
+UCERIS rectal foam is flammable.
+Avoid fire, flame and smoking during and immediately after using UCERIS rectal foam

-- In clinical studies, the most common adverse reactions of UCERIS rectal foam (occurring in ≥2% of UCERIS patients and at a higher incidence than placebo) were decreased blood cortisol (17%), adrenal insufficiency (4%), and nausea (2%).
+- In clinical studies, the most common side effects of UCERIS rectal foam were decreased blood cortisol (a hormone made by the adrenal glands), adrenal insufficiency (when your adrenal glands don’t make enough steroid hormones), and nausea

 Salix Product Information Call Center